Enutie/Web/content/posts/beginning-journey.md

 date: 2024-12-10
 ---

-# Beginning My Creative Journey

 I'm starting this site as a place to document my journey into game development.
 As a web developer, I already have experience with coding, but game development requires a broader set of skills that I'm excited to explore.

 ## What I'll Be Learning

-1. **Game Development**: Starting with basic game engines and working my way up
+1. **Game Development**: Starting with Godot, its free and open source and seems like an intuitive engine.
-2. **Digital Art**: Learning to create game assets and animations
+2. **Digital Art / Drawing**: Learning to draw first and later delve into creating game assets and animations
 3. **Music Production**: Creating background music and sound effects
 4. **Creative Writing**: Developing storylines and game narratives